VeriSilicon/acuity-dataset/README.md

 for storing Training and Testing images.
 Sample scripts for ImageNet and PASCAL VOC are also provided.

-## ACUITY supported d
+## ACUITY supported dataset

-ataset
 ### SQLite Database format
    > ImageNet Example (SQlite)
-   > See ReadMe.md in ImageNet folder for details
+   >> See ReadMe.md in ImageNet folder for details
    > PASCAL Example (SQlite)
-   > See ReadMe.md in PASCAL folder for details
+   >> See ReadMe.md in PASCAL folder for details
 ### Text format
    > ILSVRC2012_VAL_SET (Text)
-   > A small validation set of 1300 ILSVRC2012 images
+   >> A small validation set of 1300 ILSVRC2012 images

 ## SQLite Database Format